 This shower has been known to produce short bursts of over 100 meteors per hour.
 But typically the shower is much sparser than that.
 In a dark sky, it might produce only five to 10 meteors per hour at its peak.

-This year, 2015, the Ursid shower must contend with a bright moon.
-The full moon happens a few days after the 2015 December solstice.
+This year, 2016, the Ursid shower must contend with the waning moon.
+The last quarter moon happens on the same day as the December 21 solstice.

 If you want to watch the Ursids, find a country location where you can camp out.
 Dress warmly!
 And plan to spend several hours reclining under a dark sky, sometime during the night.
 The sky chart, by the way, shows the Big and Little Dippers around midnight, or when the Big Dipper is well up in the north-northeast.